tidymodels/recipes/tests/testthat/_snaps/window.md

     Condition
       Error in `step_window()`:
       Caused by error in `prep()`:
       !
-There were 2 terms selected but 1 values for the new features were passed to `names`.
+There were 2 terms selected but 1 value for the new features was passed to `names`.

 # check_name() is used